rems-project/linksem/README.md

       extracting executable process information to the 'ppcmem2'/'sail' project.
   * 'talks' contains the LaTeX source code of talks and other publicity material relating to the linking formalisation.
+  * 'test' contains example ELF binaries for multiple platforms/ABIs to test the various formalisations against.

 ## Build process